Kohl’s CEO steps down to take president role at Levi Strauss

 NEW YORK (AP) — Michelle Gass, CEO of department store chain Kohl’s, is stepping down from her role early next month and will become the president of denim giant Levi Strauss & Co.

-Levi’s said in a release that Gass will start on Jan.
+Levi’s said Tuesday in a release that Gass will start on Jan.
 2, and the board of directors has put in motion a succession plan for her to succeed Chip Bergh as president and CEO in the next 18 months.
 She is expected to join the board of directors on that date.
+Gass, who joined Kohl’s in June 2013 as chief merchandising and customer officer, became CEO in May 2018.

+Bergh joined Levi Strauss’s helm in September 2011, having served in top roles at Procter & Gamble during his 21-year tenure.

 Kohl’s said in a separate release that Gass plans to step down on Dec.
-2 and Tom Kingsbury will serve as interim CEO.
+2 and Tom Kingsbury, a board director, will serve as interim CEO.

-The moves, announced Tuesday, come as Kohl’s have been under pressure by activist investors to shake up management amid weak sales.
+The moves come as Kohl’s have been under pressure by activist investors to shake up management amid weak sales.

 Kohl’s announced preliminary figures for its third-quarter period.
 It said that same-store sales will be down 6.9%, while net sales will be down 7.2 % compared to the year-ago period.
 The company is expected to release its results on Nov.
 17.